smartdevicelink/sdl_app_library_guides/docs/Speech and Audio/Getting Microphone Audio/index.md

 @![android,javaSE,javaEE,javascript]observe the `OnAudioPassThru` notification.!@

 !!!
 NOTE
-This audio data is only the current chunk of audio data, so the developer is in charge of managing previously retrieved audio data.
+This audio data is only the current chunk of audio data, so the app is in charge of managing previously retrieved audio data.
 !!!

 @![iOS]